 Career Fair, Professional Issues Seminar, IATE

 You are required to attend the Career Fair during your senior year.
 Prior to student teaching, you must return to ISU for 2-3 days to attend the Professional Issues Seminar.
-You must also attend the IATE and CITE conferences as part of ENG 296 and 297.

 Additional Program Requirements